sensedeep/senselogs/README.md

 SenseLogs accumlates all the context information into a single context that is passed to the log destinations for writing.

+When coupled with custom channels, you can add detailed log messages to your serverless app that are ready to be enabled when you need them.
+Such latent log messages do not incurr any significant runtime CPU or I/O overhead.

 ### Child Instances